nextbreakpoint/flink-k8s-toolbox/README.md

 ## Flink Operator and Cluster status

-The Flink Operator keeps a copy of Kubernetes resources in memory, and updates the resources when they change.
-The operator detects new resource of kind FlinkCluster (primary resource), and automatically creates other managed resources (secondary resources) based on the configuration provided in the primary resource.
+The operator detects new resource of kind FlinkCluster (primary resource) in a namespace, and automatically creates other managed resources (secondary resources), like StatefulSet, Service, and Job, based on the configuration provided in the primary resource.
-The operator manages FlinkCluster resources in a given namespace, and persists its status as annotations on the primary resources.
-The operator performs several tasks automatically, like creating savepoints periodically or recreating the cluster when the primary resource is modified.
+The operator persists some status as annotations on the primary resources, and performs several tasks automatically, like creating savepoints periodically or recreating the cluster when the primary resource is modified.

 The possible states of a FlinkCluster resource are represented in this graph: